ImmutableWebApps/immutablewebapps.github.io/README.md

 <code>https:/<span></span>/<span style="font-weight: bold">assets.myapp.c<span></span>om</span>/apps/<span style="font-weight: bold">1.0.2</span>/main.js</code>

-Similarly, the location of the example the web application javascript file is unique and hosted at a location that is dedicated to static assets.
+Similarly, the location of the web application javascript files are unique and hosted at a location that is dedicated to static assets.
 The static asset web server is a repository for versions of the web application.

 #### Configure the static assets for long-term caching